-The Opportunity Machine’s latest tool aims to create a workspace that promotes interaction between startups.
+The Switch Is On The Opportunity Machine’s latest tool aims to create a workspace that promotes interaction between startups.
 By Wynce Nolley

 Downtown Lafayette is starting to see a new trend in pod-style, pay-as-you-go office space rentals.